gchq/Gaffer/library/time-library/README.md

 Time Library
 ============

-TODO:

-- Write an extension of RBMBackedTimestampSet that has a fixed maximum size N, and when that size is reached it retains a uniform random sample of size N of the times (using the reservoir sampling from Datasketches)
-- Should we be using a RBM serialiser that deals with multiple versions?
-- Add to this README

 This library contains classes that represent concepts relating to time.
-For example, there is a class that can be used to represent a set of timestamps.
+For example, there is a class (RBMBackedTimestampSet) that can be used to represent a set of timestamps.
+Internally this stores its state in a Roaring Bitmap for efficiency reasons.
+There is also a class that stores up to a maximum number N of timestamps.
+If more than N timestamps are added then a uniform random sample of the timestamps, of size at most N, is stored.
+Serialisers and aggregators for the above classes are provided.

 To use this library, you will need to include the following dependency: